-These are the BEST soft and chewy oatmeal chocolate chip cookies.
-Inspired by Quaker Oats, these cookies vanish before they barely cool!
-They rival their gluten-free counterpart, Dark Chocolate Chip Oatmeal Cookies.
+These are the BEST soft and chewy chocolate chip and oatmeal cookies!
+Inspired by the Quaker oatmeal cookies recipe on the box (but BETTER!), these cookies vanish before they cool!

-Believe it or not, the best oatmeal chocolate chip cookie recipe ever was originally on a box of Quaker Oatmeal.
+Believe it or not, the best chocolate chip and oatmeal cookies recipe ever was originally on a box of Quaker Oatmeal.

 Crazy, right?!

-Honestly, until this past year, I never considered putting oatmeal and cookie together in a sentence, let alone a recipe!
+Honestly, until this past year, I never considered putting oatmeal and cookies together in a sentence, let alone a recipe!

-But ever since this recipe was first tested in the Crumbs kitchen, it has been a huge hit!
-Many oatmeal cookies have come through the oven doors since then.
-Peanut butter oatmeal cookies being a favorite!
+But ever since I first tested this oatmeal cookie recipe in the Crumbs kitchen, it has been a huge hit!
+Many oatmeal cookies recipes have come through the oven doors since then.
+Peanut Butter Oatmeal Cookies are another favorite, and we love gluten-free Oatmeal Chocolate Chunk Cookies!

-Apparently there are cookies out there made with oatmeal and raisins.
-That is what the Quaker Oatmeal box called for on the side.
+Apparently, there are cookies out there made with oatmeal and raisins.
+That is what the classic oatmeal raisin cookies recipe on the Quaker box called for.
 I automatically turned my nose up to the raisin idea and substituted chocolate chips.

 I do not regret that decision!